What is the objective of the Fellowship?

-Lead one or more faculty meetings and topic-based discussion.
+- Lead one or more faculty meetings and topic-based discussions.

-You can expect to spend ~2-4 hours a week, and we recommend you secure the support of your home institution’s training program leadership.
+- You can expect to spend ~2-4 hours a week, and you are required to secure the support of your home institution’s training program leadership.

 When does Fellowship start, and when does it end?

-The Fellowship training starts August 25th and will end in June of next year (total of 10 months).
+The Fellowship training starts on September 16th and will end in June 2022.

 Who should apply?

-Individuals interested in enhancing their knowledge about the management of glomerular diseases.
+Individuals who interested in enhancing their knowledge about the management of glomerular diseases.